migualex/sits-prodes/README.md

 <img src="./inst/extdata/sticker/biomasbr_logo.jpeg" alt="RESTORE+ icon" align="right" height="150" width="150"/>

-This repository brings together reproducible experiments and pipelines from the PRODES-AMZ project developed with the SITS package.
-Its purpose is to clearly and systematically document the adopted processes, providing references for experimentation, validation, and methodological improvement, while supporting reproducibility and the continuous evolution of the analyses conducted within the project.
+This repository brings together reproducible experiments and processing pipelines from the PRODES-AMZ project, developed using the SITS package.
+Its purpose is to clearly and systematically document the adopted workflows, providing references for experimentation, validation, and methodological improvements, while supporting reproducibility and the continuous evolution of project's analyses.

 # Getting started